KygekTeam/KygekTeamAPI/README.md

 # KygekTeam API

-> **NOTICE:** The KygekTeam API is currently down, however it's unlikely it will return back online.

 ## About
 Kygek was busy writing the new website, then an idea struck me...
 "What if we had an API that used JSON like the new website!"
 So, I began coding, and this is what it came out to be.
 ## The server